- Le Lyrial Antarctica

 Passengers shall be responsible for subscribing to cancellation/luggage/assistance/repatriation/medical insurance(s).
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Flight from Buenos Aires to Ushuaia in Economy-class; tour of Tierra del Fuego National Park; all meals on board the ship; Captain’s welcome cocktail and gala dinner; luggage transfer from pier to the ship and vice versa; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands - list available upon request); port and safety taxes; boot rental; crew gratuities; 24 hour room service (special selection); parka.
+One-way flight Buenos Aires/Ushuaia (2/23/2016 only) in Economy-class; optional Tierra del Fuego National Park excursion; meals on board the ship; Captain’s welcome cocktail and gala dinner; luggage transfer between pier and ship; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands - list available upon request); port and safety taxes; crew gratuities; 24 hour room service (special selection); parka.
+Subject to change without notice.